Top 7 Tips for Closing on a House

 Usually, the entire closing process can take up to a month and a half.

-The reason why this might be longer than what you thought is because of financing changes that might arise.
+The reason why this might be longer than you thought is because of financing changes that might arise.
 Any changes that you make in your mortgage before closing might cause your lender to have to go back into all your financial documents.
 This causes delays because your mortgage needs to be finalized before you sign on the house.

 Also, asking for a new appraisal or problems that arise during home inspections could also take months to be resolved and would put you off track in the closing process.